 Adult children often find themselves wondering if changes they are noticing in a senior loved one’s behavior are normal signs of aging or if they are something more serious.
 It isn’t always easy to tell the difference even for health care professionals.

 Confusion is an early warning sign of Alzheimer’s and related forms of dementia.
-But it can also be caused by reversible medical conditions such as dehydration, a urinary tract infection or a medication interaction.
+But it can also be caused by reversible medical conditions such as the symptoms of dehydration, a urinary tract infection or a medication interaction.

 The best way to know for certain is to schedule an appointment with your senior loved one’s primary care physician.
 Then take a few minutes to write down your list of concerns so you are organized and ready to go when you and your parent talk with their physician.